 When I tried to research the origins of these cookies, I have found only Italian version, which is probably the main and only version you know of Florentine cookies.
 It is incredibly similar to this recipe, so I figured, this is where the origins of these cookies must come from.

-But there’s a rumour going around that Florentine cookies are from Florence.
+But there’s a rumor going around that Florentine cookies are from Florence.
 But this might or might not be the truth either.
-Emiko Davies, well known food writer, has written nice article on origins of this rich and delightful Florentine cookies.
+Emiko Davies, well known food writer, has written nice article on the origins of this rich and delightful cookies.